contains the active ingredient vemurafenib

 A locked cupboard at least 1.5 metres above the ground is a good place to store medicines.

-ZELBORAF 240 mg film-coated tablets are available in packs of 56 tablets (7 blisters of 8 tablets).
+Zelboraf 240 mg film-coated tablets are available in packs of 56 tablets (7 blisters

 What it looks like